thoughtbot/bourbon/readme.md

 In this case, you will need to import the mixins at the beginning of your stylesheet:

     @import 'bourbon/bourbon';

+To update your existing bourbon files, do this:

+    bourbon update

+This will delete the bourbon directory and regenerate it.

 # Browser support
 Bourbon aims to provide support for CSS3 properties that are not yet fully supported in modern stable browsers.